cosmo0920/grnline.fs/README.md

 ### For Windows

 * Install Visual Studio 2015 Community.
-* Use nuget to restore dependent libraries.
+* Use paket-bootstrap.exe and paket.exe to restore dependent libraries.
   * Argu (for command line arguments parser)
   * Json.NET (for pretty printing JSON)